• Skip to primary navigation

 Where is unused makeup stored?

 These less frequently used items may not be stored in your vanity.
 They are usually stored elsewhere to make room for the ones you are using currently.
 Visit this area to discard items guilt-free.
-Some places you could have kept these items are in the linen closet, under the sink, in a travel bag, and unused drawers in the bathroom.
+Some places you could have kept these items are in the linen closet, under the sink, in a travel bag, and in unused drawers in the bathroom.
 Be vigilant and honest with yourself.
 Are these items worth keeping in this valuable space?
 And, if you come across other things that can be discarded, take care of them too.

 Makeup Shelf Life Chart Explained